In this article

 The police expect you to return the form within 28 days, or you risk being charged for failure to provide driver details.

-It is important to note that filling out the form is not self-expression of guilt.
+It is important to note that filling out the form is not a self-expression of guilt.
 A guilty verdict cannot be entirely based on you filling out a Section 172 notice.
 As such, you cannot use the doctrine of self-incrimination as a basis of refusal to provide details.

 Need legal help with a driving offence?